 On the other hand, if temperatures dip too low, bidens plants will suffer.
-These plants are not frost-resistant and will die under 40 degrees Fahrenheit.
-In climates that keep above this threshold, the plant will return year after year as a perennial.
-Otherwise, it will need to be re-planted as an annual each year.
+These plants are not frost-resistant and will die at temperatures under 40 degrees Fahrenheit.

 To flourish, the abundantly flowering bidens plant will require nutrient-rich soil.
 How much fertilizer to use and what type is generally specified by the specific type of bidens plant you’re growing.